DaveAldon/SAS-Mini-Project-Examples/README.md

-# Multiple-Regression-Analysis
+# SAS Mini Project Examples
-Multiple Regression Analysis using the SAS programming language
+A growing collection of simple projects I have worked on using the SAS programming language

-Adding the entire code to the file
+# Contents
+- Multiple Regression Analysis
+- Coin-Flip Simulator
+- Creating Pi from Scratch